-If you are planning a family road trip to or through California, I hope you’ll be able to visit some of its oldest–and largest–inhabitants: giant sequoias and giant redwoods.
+If you are planning a family road trip to or through California, I hope you’ll be able to visit some of its oldest — and largest — inhabitants: giant sequoias and giant redwoods.
+I’ve put together a list of some of the best (and most accessible) places to see ancient redwoods and giant sequoias, with a map showing their locations at the end of this post.

 1) The Chandelier Tree, a.k.a. the “drive-thru redwood tree”

-Leggett, California – While cutting a car-size hole through ancient redwoods is, thankfully, no longer permitted, you can still drive your kids through the Chandelier Tree (above) at Leggett, California, where this enormous redwood continues to stand and grow in spite of its drive-thru traffic.
+Leggett, California – Cutting a car-size hole through ancient redwoods is, thankfully, no longer permitted.
+However, you can still drive your kids through the Chandelier Tree (above) at Leggett, California, where this enormous coast redwood continues to stand and grow in spite of its drive-thru traffic.

-Just be sure to turn your side mirrors in to avoid spending more time in there than you’d like.
-The Chandelier Tree is just south of the intersection of Highway 101 and Coastal Highway 1, not far from the famed “Avenue of the Giants,” included below.
+Just be sure to turn your side mirrors in to avoid spending more time in there than you’d like!
+The Chandelier Tree is just south of the intersection of Highway 101 and Coastal Highway 1, not far from the famed “Avenue of the Giants,” included in Armstrong Redwoods State Park below.

-Follow this link for more information about the Chandelier Drive-Thru Tree.
+Follow this link for more information about the Chandelier drive-through redwood tree.

 2) Calaveras Big Trees State Park

-Angel’s Camp, California – We are very fond of “Big Trees” as it’s easy to reach in less than 3 hours from San Francisco or Berkeley, and has giant sequoias that simply do not disappoint.
+Angel’s Camp, California – We are very fond of “Big Trees” as it’s easy to reach in less than 3 hours from San Francisco or Berkeley, and has two groves of giant sequoias that simply do not disappoint.

 If you plan well in advance, you may be able to get a camping reservation here as well (see my tips for Camping at Big Trees here).